-- No business can legitimately have thousands of unsolicited leads unless you purchase lists, illegally harvest email addresses, or obtain them in some other unethical (or illegal) manner and service providers know that.
+- No business can legitimately have thousands of unsolicited leads unless they purchase lists, illegally harvest email addresses, or obtain them in some other unethical—or illegal—manner, which service providers understand.

-- Large email batches always draw considerable attention from service providers on your end and on your recipient’s end.
-If you start sending out thousands of solicitations you are likely to overload your own servers, your ISP's or web host's servers, and you are likely to trigger spam filters on recipient's email servers.
+- Large email batches draw the attention of service providers.
+If you start sending thousands of solicitations, you are likely to overload your own servers and your internet service provider's (ISP's) or web host's servers, and trigger spam filters on your recipients' email servers.

-Reputable direct mail and email list service providers (i.e., VerticalResponse) routinely attempt to identify and eliminate spammers from their servers.
-Start sending out a flurry of emails and you might be might be asked how you acquired your mailing list.
+Reputable direct mail and email list service providers, such as VerticalResponse, routinely attempt to identify and eliminate spammers from their servers.
+If you start sending out a flurry of emails, you might be asked how you acquired your mailing list.

-Almost all types of Internet service providers have a right to restrict, rescind, or terminate your account privileges for abuse without offering a refund.
-Remember, if you abuse your privileges you make your service provider look bad, too.
-If their servers get blacklisted as spammers because of your email activities be assured they will shut you down.
+Almost all types of ISPs have a right to restrict, rescind, or terminate your account privileges for abuse without offering a refund.
+Note that abusing your privileges is also a bad reflection on your service provider.
+And, if their servers get blacklisted as spammers because of your email activities, they will likely shut you down.

 Get Your Leads Honestly

-It is illegal to use automated means to “harvest” (collect) email addresses from the Internet.
-You cannot use any form of automated program or technology to collect email address from websites, forums, blogs, discussion lists, etc. Doing so is in direct violation of CAN-SPAM Act laws.
+It is illegal to use an automated means to collect email addresses from the internet.
+This includes websites, forums, blogs, or discussion lists.
+Doing so is in direct violation of CAN-SPAM Act laws.